2024-25

 Additionally, as part of the activities resulting from the first research phase, there are plans to extend the work to build a methodological approach to evaluation based on the activity of the Bribri People called Ak Kue "El Jale de la Piedra," (The Pull of the Stone) which is a community effort to move a large and heavy stone (or boat) across the closed mountain and through the river in response to a request of one of the community members to take the stone to her house for the daily house chores.
 This activity has specific stages, tools and roles for the participants, as well as a delicate perspective of the surrounding elements that could affect the movement of the stone.
 Making it a perfect metaphor to understand a necessity and how to address it in a communal way.

-BLOSSOMINGMINGAS: MINGAS IN MACIZO (Cauca, Valle de las Papas), CALI, AND AMAZONIA (Leticia) -COLOMBIA
+BLOSSOMINGMINGAS: MINGAS IN MACIZO (Cauca, Valle de las Papas), CALI, AND AMAZONIA (Leticia) - COLOMBIA

-Following the experience of last July, the team has started to prepare the Accountability sheet and gather the material (videos, photographs, interviews) to decide on the products to be delivered.
-The team has been writing the scripts and editing the audiovisuals centered in the Chakana`s orientation of Lifeand its four dimensions - Spiritual, Material, Emotions and Reason/Knowledge- , with December 2024 being the deadline to have the documentaries and their trailers ready in Spanish.
-The English translations, as in the proposal, are expected to be ready by the end of December 2024. |
+The team has been preparing an accountability sheet and gathering material (videos, photographs, interviews) to decide on the products to be delivered.
+The team has been writing the scripts and editing the audiovisuals centered in the Chakana`s orientation of Life and its four dimensions - Spiritual, Material, Emotions and Reason/Knowledge. |

 EvalIndigenous-Asia Pacific